 This is undoubtedly the case with Katarzyna Gondek, a young Polish director who first came to my attention with a documentary short called Figure (2015).
 Beautifully photographed and slyly humorous, that film chronicles the furor that the construction of a giant fiberglass statue of Pope John Paul II ignited in Gondek’s native country.
 A few years later, I was excited to see her bring her distinctively absurdist vision to a narrative short.
 Deer Boy is a dark fairy tale about a young boy in a family of hunters, who was born with antlers growing out of his skull.
 Torn between his need to fit in and the call of his true animal nature, he chooses his own path but at a cost.
 Gondek mixes squalid, highly stylized interiors and menacing scenes of the protagonist’s domestic life with breathtaking footage of deer in the wild, creating a heightened fantasy world in the space of just fifteen minutes.

 This week, Deer Boy is paired on the Channel with another twisted story of fear and desire, Lars von Trier’s Antichrist.
-I talked with Gondek about her approach to photography and special effects, and her abiding love for the Brothers Quay.
+I talked with Gondek about her approach to photography and special effects, and her abiding love for the Quay Brothers.

 Tell me a little bit about your background.
 Where did you study, and what drew you to filmmaking?